Gadget structures in proofs of the Kochen-Specker theorem: Conclusion and Open Questions

 An open question, is to find, for given overlap $| \langle v_1 | v_2 \rangle|$, the minimal $01$-gadget and extended $01$-gadget with the corresponding vertices $v_1,v_2$ playing the role of the distinguished vertices.
 An answer to this question would have applications for randomness generation from contextuality \cite{R17}.
 Another open question is whether all state-independent contextual graphs (including those going beyond KS sets such as that of Yu and Oh \cite{YO12}) contain $01$-gadgets as subgraphs, or even possibly as induced subgraphs.
 Finally, while it is known that in $\mathbb{C}^3$ KS sets cannot be constructed using rational vectors \cite{GN08}, it would be very interesting to study quantum realizations of $01$-gadgets using rational vectors, to build statistical KS arguments and state-independent non-contextuality inequalities using these.

 \textit{Acknowledgments.-} We are grateful to Andrzej Grudka, Waldemar K\l obus and David Roberson for useful discussions.
 R.R. acknowledges support from the research project ``Causality in quantum theory: foundations and applications'' of the Fondation Wiener-Anspach and from the Interuniversity Attraction Poles 5 program of the Belgian Science Policy Office under the grant IAP P7-35 photonics@be.
+This work is supported by the Start-up Fund 'Device-Independent Quantum Communication Networks' from The University of Hong Kong.
+This work was supported by the National Natural Science Foundation of China through grant 11675136, the Hong Kong Research Grant Council through grant 17300918, and the John Templeton Foundation through grants 60609, Quantum Causal Structures, and 61466, The Quantum Information Structure of Spacetime (qiss.fr).
 M. R. is supported by the National Science Centre, Poland, grant OPUS 9.
 2015/17/B/ST2/01945.
 MH and PH are supported by the John Templeton Foundation.
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.
+PH also acknowledges partial support from the Foundation for Polish Science (IRAP project, ICTQT, contract no. 2018/MAB/5, co-financed by EU within the Smart Growth Operational Programme).
 KH acknowledges support from the grant Sonata Bis 5 (grant number: 2015/18/E/ST2/00327) from the National Science Centre.
 S.P. is a Research Associate of the Fonds de la Recherche Scientifique (F.R.S.-FNRS).
+We acknowledge support from the EU Quantum Flagship project QRANGE.